Gilded Age: National politics

-"The Bosses of the Senate" (1889).
+The Bosses of the Senate (1889).
 Reformers like the cartoonist Joseph Keppler depicted the Senate as controlled by the giant moneybags, who represented the nation's financial trusts and monopolies.

-Major scandals reached into Congress with the Crédit Mobilier scandal of 1872, and disgraced the White House during the Grant Administration (1869–1877).
-This corruption divided the Republican party into two different factions: the Stalwarts led by Roscoe Conkling and the Half-Breeds led by James G. Blaine.
+Major scandals reached into Congress with the Crédit Mobilier scandal of 1872 and disgraced the White House during the Grant administration.
+This corruption divided the Republican Party into two factions: the Stalwarts led by Roscoe Conkling and the Half-Breeds led by James G. Blaine.
 There was a sense that government-enabled political machines intervened in the economy and that the resulting favoritism, bribery, inefficiency, waste, and corruption were having negative consequences.
 Accordingly, there were widespread calls for reform, such as Civil Service Reform led by the Bourbon Democrats and Republican Mugwumps.
-In 1884, their support elected Democrat Grover Cleveland to the White House, and in doing so gave the Democrats their first national victory since 1856.
+In 1884, their support elected Democrat Cleveland to the White House and in doing so gave the Democrats their first national victory since 1856.

 The Bourbon Democrats supported a free market policy, with low tariffs, low taxes, less spending and, in general, a laissez-faire (hands-off) government.
 They argued that tariffs made most goods more expensive for the consumer and subsidized "the trusts" (monopolies).
 They also denounced imperialism and overseas expansion.
-By contrast, Republicans insisted that national prosperity depended on industry that paid high wages, and warned that lowering the tariff would bring disaster because goods from low-wage European factories would flood American markets.
+By contrast, Republicans insisted that national prosperity depended on industry that paid high wages and warned that lowering tariffs would bring disaster because goods from low-wage European factories would flood American markets.

 Presidential elections between the two major parties were so closely contested that a slight nudge could tip the election in the advantage of either party, and Congress was marked by political stalemate.
 With support from Union veterans, businessmen, professionals, craftsmen, and larger farmers, the Republicans consistently carried the North in presidential elections.
-The Democrats, often led by Irish Catholics, had a base among Catholics, poorer farmers, and traditional party-members.
+The Democrats, often led by Irish Catholics, had a base among Catholics, poorer farmers, and traditional party members.

 The nation elected a string of relatively weak presidents collectively referred to as the "forgettable presidents" (Johnson, Grant, Hayes, Garfield, Arthur, and Harrison, with the exception of Cleveland) who served in the White House during this period.
 "What little political vitality existed in Gilded Age America was to be found in local settings or in Congress, which overshadowed the White House for most of this period."

 Overall, Republican and Democratic political platforms remained remarkably constant during the years before 1900.
 Both favored business interests.
 Republicans called for high tariffs, while Democrats wanted hard money and free trade.
 Regulation was rarely an issue.